JSPOON3R/WE-SIMPLE-START-PAGE/README.md

 ## Description
-A simple start page containing a company logo, bookmark icons, and a search bar
+A simple start page containing a company logo, bookmark icons, and a search bar.
+This demo page makes extensive use of extension variables to allow customisation.

 ## How to Use
 Open a space session and add a new extension throuhg the settings menu.
 Once the extension has been added, starting a session will open the start page automatically.